AlmasB/CI517/tutorials.md

 #### Tutorial 1

-Note: take breaks at regular intervals between tasks and talk to your peers.
+Note: take breaks at regular intervals between tasks and talk to your peers (on Teams).

-1. Clone and build the assignment code.
+1. Think about / choose your game engine aspect.
 (15 mins)
-1. Run / play the assignment game example and skim through the code.
+1. Discuss with your peer (on Teams) the game engine aspect you would like to build.
 (15 mins)
-1. Think about / choose your game engine aspect.
-(15 mins)
-1. Discuss with your neighbour the game engine aspect you would like to build.
-(10 mins)
 1. On your own (refine) your ideas.
-(10 mins)
+(20 mins)
-1. Quick-fire on the spot presentations. (a few sentences per person)
 1. Background research (see what you can find online about your aspect.
 (15 mins)
 1. Make notes about your research and thoughts into a document and leave this until next week.
-(10 mins)
+(20 mins)

 ---

 #### Tutorial 2

-Note: take breaks at regular intervals between tasks and talk to your peers.
+Note: take breaks at regular intervals between tasks and talk to your peers (on Teams).

+1. Clone and build the assignment code.
+(15 mins)
+1. Run / play the assignment game example and skim through the code.
+(15 mins)
 1. Create a Word (or alternative) document.
 Add a title page that says "Game Engine Fundamentals: MY_ENGINE_ELEMENT" and replace "MY_ENGINE_ELEMENT" appropriately.
 1. Add a Table of Contents page.
 1. Add another page with a few sentences related to what the chosen engine element will do.
 For example: "I will extend the xcube2d engine with a particle system.
 The system will produce visual effects in the form of moving particles...".